 GYJO (Gloucestershire Youth Jazz Orchestra)

-* An advanced county youth jazz ensemble c. grade 6+
+* An advanced county youth jazz ensemble ideally grade 6+

 * This ensemble is the highest accolade for young jazz musicians wishing to represent their county.

-* Entry to the band is through attending two trial rehearsals and an audition (please see home page for more information).
-Frequent practice is pivotal to sustaining membership.
+* Entry to the band is through attending two trial rehearsals and an audition (please see audition information in the next menu).
+Frequent independent practice is pivotal to sustaining membership.

-* Usually ideal for students up to the age of 19 (anyone 20 or above is only eligible for Jazz2Go)
+* Ideal for young musicians up to the age of 21 (anyone over 21 is eligible for Jazz2Go or CAJE)

 * The band is directed by Peter Martin.